Business is One Thing...Family Businesses are Another

 Master Class," FBA National Conference, 22 August, 2013 held in Hobart, Tasmania)

 The process of resolving these issues does not happen overnight (they weren't created overnight either!), but it involves communicating with each family member, understanding the concerns and endeavouring to bring about a consensus.
+See the flow chart diagram below.

 Sometimes, some family member's egos are difficult to shift, but the process is still the same, Communication and Consensus.